 “Things we aren’t supposed to know: what I learned talking with Bono, Bill Gates, Drew Faust, Tony Blair & Obama” was the subject of the Clifton L. Snidow Lecture on Christian Life and Work on Nov.
-8. at Lynchburg College.
+8. at University of Lynchburg.

 The guest lecturer was Dr. Robert Wilson-Black, vice president at Sojourners (sojo.net) for the past four years.
 According to the website, Sojourners are Christians who follow Jesus, but who also sojourn with others in different faith traditions and all those who are on a spiritual journey.
 They put faith in action for social justice.